vardaro/pivotrade/docs/indicators.md

 ### Moving Average Convergence Divergence

 The `MACD` oscillator implementation is the traditionally computed MACD, that being just the difference between the securities 12 and 26 exponential moving averages.
 The Signal is the 9 period EMA of the MACD.
-Buy and Sell signal are produced when the MACD and Signal line cross.
+The histogram is the difference between the MACD and signal.
+Buy and Sell signals are produced when the MACD and Signal line cross.

 ![img](http://latex.codecogs.com/gif.latex?MACD%20%3D%20EMA%2812%29%20-%20EMA%2826%29)